BruceHanzi/PyMysqlConnectorTool/README.md

   ./SQLSearchTool
   ```

 Or just double-click the file to run it.
+(Windows Exe and unix executable file)

 ### Log into the Database